lmberman/COSC_OP_SYS/README.md

 A Memory Manager is used to manage a limited memory space and controls the execution of the processes via a paging approach.

-Each Page in memory has a max size of 128 bytes.
+Each Page in memory has a size of 128 bytes.